 Subliminal or Psychological manipulation is typically controversial, significantly when it impacts your spending habits.

-I’m not here to tell you a marketing psychologist would argue persuasion is the key to success or to go and influence decision-making in your demographic for profit, which has been a very profitable marketing tactic for a long time.
+I’m not here to tell you that a marketing psychologist would argue persuasion is the key to success or that you should influence decision-making in your demographic for profit, which has been a very profitable marketing tactic for a long time.
 This article is designed to educate you about psychological marketing strategies.

 I want to dive into the consumer psychology of marketing.
 Before doing that, let’s explore how vocational education in psychology can enhance our understanding of consumer behaviours.